DrSnowbird/rest-dev-vnc-docker/README.md

 [![](https://images.microbadger.com/badges/image/openkbs/rest-dev-vnc-docker.svg)](https://microbadger.com/images/openkbs/rest-dev-vnc-docker "Get your own image badge on microbadger.com") [![](https://images.microbadger.com/badges/version/openkbs/rest-dev-vnc-docker.svg)](https://microbadger.com/images/openkbs/rest-dev-vnc-docker "Get your own version badge on microbadger.com")

 # SOAP / REST API Development with common tools within VNC/noVNC-based Docker
-* SOAP-UI + Swagger-Editor + Atom + Eclipse Photon + Java 8 (1.8.0_202) JDK + Maven 3.6 + Python 3.5 + pip 19.0 + node 11.11 + npm 6.7 + Gradle 5.2 + noVNC/VNC (as Cluster Container Desktop)
+* SOAP-UI + Swagger-Editor + Atom + Eclipse Photon + OpenJDK Java 8 (1.8.0_212) JDK + Maven 3.6 + Python 3.6/2.7 + pip 19 + node 11 + npm 6 + Gradle 5.3 + noVNC/VNC (as Cluster Container Desktop)

-# License Agreement
-By using this image, you agree the [Oracle Java JDK License](http://www.oracle.com/technetwork/java/javase/terms/license/index.html).
-This image contains [Oracle JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-You must accept the [Oracle Binary Code License Agreement for Java SE](http://www.oracle.com/technetwork/java/javase/terms/license/index.html) to use this image.

 # Concept - Dev Environment everywhere using VNC/noVNC Docker
 The idea is to use Docker with VNC/noVNC to aggregate all the needed and related Developments tools/IDEs within a single Docker as an agile way to stand up specific collections of tools quick within a Container quick computing needs, e.g.,
-* REST Development (this GIT) to cover end-to-end needs from JSON/XML, REST connection, Swagger, Mongodb, Test, etc.
+* REST Development (this GIT) to cover end-to-end needs from JSON/XML, REST connection, Swagger, MongoDB, Test, etc.
 * NLP/Semantic Development (coming soon)
 * ... and more per your imaginations or needs in your business application domains, e.g, bio-science, finance, IoT, etc.

-**The use-cases of this kind of VNC/noVNC docker container is just limited by your imaginations and your device or networking limitations.
-Virtually it's accessbile ubiquitously from Your favorite smartphones, tablets, e.g., iPad, SurfacePro, Amazon Fire tablet, Chrome PC, Desktop PC, etc. (Hmmm! in theory, if you can read tiny screens, you can even use your Apple iWatch to use KNIME, Eclipse Photon, IntelliJ, etc. as long as it can display HTML-5 Web Browsers!**
+**The use-cases of this kind of VNC/noVNC docker container is just limited by your imaginations and your device or network limitations.
+Virtually it's accessible ubiquitously from Your favorite smartphones, tablets, e.g., iPad, SurfacePro, Amazon Fire tablet, Chrome PC, Desktop PC, etc. (Hmmm! in theory, if you can read tiny screens, you can even use your Apple iWatch to use KNIME, Eclipse Photon, IntelliJ, etc. as long as it can display HTML-5 Web Browsers!**

 # REST Tools / Components
 * The followings are available now for REST Development and more will be added either as default or optional under the "**./components **" (optional) and "**./components-active" (Deployed) directories.